JonBenét Ramsey case to get renewed look from cold case team - NewsBreak

 DNA evidence is limited in the case, and each analysis could consume an entire sample, investigators said Wednesday.
 They said discussions will continue with private DNA labs on the viability of continued DNA testing and genetic genealogy analysis , with additional analysis expected once proven forensic technology is available for the samples in the case.

 According to the Boulder Police Department, investigators have received, reviewed or investigated more than 21,000 tips, letters and emails.
-They have traveled to 19 states as part of their investigation and have interviewed or spoken with more than 1,000 individuals.CDC investigating listeria outbreak linked to 1 death, hospitalizations in 6 states, including
+They have traveled to 19 states as part of their investigation and have interviewed or spoken with more than 1,000 individuals.OKC driver crashes, claims construction site didn’t have marked signs or barriers

 As of December 2021, the evidence included the analysis of nearly 1,000 DNA samples.
 CBI has updated over 750 reference samples with the latest DNA technology